The Pro Bono Program: Frequently Asked Questions

 Can work for a law school faculty member qualify as pro bono?

-Volunteering for a faculty member on a pro bono matter for which the student is uncompensated (i.e. not working as a student research assistant) will qualify.
-Scholarly research does not qualify.
+Volunteering for a faculty member on a pro bono matter (e.g., amicus brief or policy advocacy) for which the student is uncompensated will qualify.
+Assistance with the faculty member’s scholarly research does not qualify.

 Does work done for my summer employer qualify?

 Pro bono work completed over the summer will qualify for the Pro Bono Challenge only if it is done in addition to any work normally required by the student’s summer employer and the student is uncompensated during the period the work is performed.
-Please e-mail firstname.lastname@example.org before you take on any summer pro bono projects to be sure they qualify.
+Summer pro bono projects should be approved in advance by emailing email@example.com.

 Do judicial clerkships qualify as pro bono?

-Clerking for a judge does not qualify, but volunteer work for a court program (e.g. Drug or Family Treatment Courts) may count if the work otherwise meets the definition of qualifying pro bono.
-You should contact email@example.com to verify that your volunteer assignment with a court will count towards the Pro Bono Challenge.
+Clerking for an individual judge does not qualify, but volunteer work for a court program (e.g., drug or family treatment courts) may count if the work otherwise meets the definition of qualifying pro bono.
+Contact firstname.lastname@example.org to verify that your volunteer assignment with a court will count towards the Pro Bono Challenge.

 Does work for a political campaign qualify?